What is an Election Period?

 An election period is a window of time during which a person can take a certain action.
-In the bond world, the refers to the period of time a holder of an extendible or retractable bond can extend or retract a bond.
+In the bond world, the term refers to the period of time a holder of an extendible or retractable bond can extend or retract a bond.
 In the personal finance world, an election period often refers to the period of time during which a person can sign up for Medicare.

 In another example, let's say John Doe turns 65 in about six months.
-At that age, he qualify for .
+At that age, he will qualify for Medicare.
 However, he must sign up for it, and if he wants to purchase any supplemental coverage, he must do so during the election window, which is generally the three months before he turns 65.

 Why Does an Election Period Matter?